levans88/Rocco/README.md

 Rocco
 =====

-A hexapod robot built on an Arduino Mega 2560 R3 using C.
+A hexapod robot built on an Arduino Mega 2560 R3 (AVR ATmega2560) written in C.

 Please see the complete documentation of the build process on my blog at the following link: